shvecht/visbrain/docs/modernization/phase-3.rst

 * Refresh contributor guides once the regenerated stack lands, highlighting the PySide6 workflow, the supported Python/OS matrix and the VisPy baseline so developers verify patches on the official matrix before submitting changes.
+* Extend the user guides with runtime theme switching, keyboard shortcut overlays and accessibility affordances.
+Updated figures should be captured through the Task 8 screenshot harness so documentation reflects the high-contrast palettes and navigation hints available in the regenerated widgets, while keeping the generated PNG assets out of version control.

 Supporting inventory
 --------------------